 Just for reference this is the position where the Ruy Lopez would’ve started:

 This is a very standard opening that is even played in elite tournaments, however, it also has disadvantages that might not be suitable for your liking.
-Keep reading in order to learn more about it.
+With all of that in mind, let’s get started.

 The Ruy Lopez is one of the most solid opening for white

 The Ruy Lopez is definitely one of the most sound openings for white.
 It is the variation you should go for if you are not looking to play aggressively while still retaining some sort of an advantage.